ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/matrix/matrix_math.rst

     x_{11} & x_{12} & \cdots & x_{1n}
     \end{bmatrix}

+The provided array is always an vector with :math:`m \times n` elements.
+The array is split up according to the provided dimensions.
-Internally, the matrix is always stored as an array in the following way (zero indexing internally):
+It is treated as an matrix in the following way (zero indexing internally):

 .. math::